Disney's The Kid: Plot

 Russ cancels his appointments and spends the day with Rusty, trying to figure out what from the past needs to be fixed to get him back home.
 Driving through a tunnel, Russ recalls a fight he lost with some bullies who were abusing a three-legged dog.
 They emerge from the tunnel into Rusty's eighth birthday in 1968.

-Russ helps Rusty win the fight and save the dog, but realizes that was only the first half of the ordeal.
-Rusty's terminally ill mother is called to take him home, where his father angrily berates him for getting into trouble and causing his mother further stress.
+Russ helps Rusty win the fight and save the dog, but realizes that the fight itself was only the first half of the ordeal.
+Rusty's loving but terminally ill mother is called to take him home, where his father angrily berates him for getting into trouble and causing his mother further stress.
 Rusty breaks down and his father harshly tells him to grow up, making Russ realize why he is the way he is today.

-Tearfully, Russ assures Rusty that he was not responsible for his mother's death, and that his father's outburst was not because he truly believed Rusty was responsible, but simply because he was scared about the prospect of raising his children alone.
+Tearfully, Russ assures Rusty that he was not responsible for his mother's death, and that his father's outburst was not because he truly believed Rusty to be responsible, but simply because he was scared about the prospect of raising him alone.

-They celebrate their birthday, but realize their efforts to change the outcome of the day have failed, as their father's outburst left Rusty emotionally scarred in both cases.
+When they return back to the present time, they celebrate their birthday at the diner and drink milkshakes, but realize their efforts to change the outcome of the day have failed, as their father's outburst left Rusty emotionally scarred in both cases.
 When a dog named Chester greets Rusty, they find that his owner is an older version of them who owns planes and has a family with Amy.

-Realizing that Rusty's appearance was meant to change his own ways rather than Rusty's, Russ arranges to see his father and, with a puppy, visits Amy, who invites him into her home.
+Now knowing that Rusty's appearance was meant to change his own ways rather than Rusty's, Russ arranges to see his father and, with a puppy, visits Amy, who invites him into her home.